aktau/hhpc/README.md

 tries to move or click the pointer.
 At this point, hhpc relinquishes control with `XUngrabPointer`, replays the action the user just tried to execute and waits for the specified number of seconds (flag `-i`) before trying to grab the pointer and hide it again.
-As soon as movement is detected.

 Running
 -------